luis-valdez/Learning-Journal/week9.md

 ***
 ### Keeping the right attitude is everything
 There was a moment during the week when I think that every member of my team, inculding me, felt awful.
 It was a feeling of frustration and tiredness.
-But despite all those negative feelings we joked our way trough it, we didn't started with the blame game and I really liked it.
-We made a horrible situation into a not so bad one, just by staying together as a team.
+But despite all those negative feelings we joked our way trough it, we didn't started with the blame game and because of that I'm proud of us as a team.
+We made a horrible situation into a not so bad one, this gave me a real sense of camaraderie.
-I really value that this happened with my team, and I'm aware that this will not always be the case because I can't control how other people think.
+I really value that this happened with my team, but I'm aware that this will not always be the case because I can't control how other people think.
 But it was really nice to discover what a group of people can achieve when everyone is on the same page.

 ***
 ### Meetings are fundamental for remote work, but...